Calathea is one of the prettiest tropical houseplants from the Marantaceae family that you can have in your home or office.

 It is possible to propagate Calatheas from divisions, simply by repotting them.
 New divisions need to be kept moist and in a warm place.
 It is also advised to cover them with plastic and put them on indirect light until they start growing again.
 Always use the fresh potting mixture to grow a new plant.

 Calatheas do not require any special pruning.
 The only thing you might worry about is removing occasional leaves that have turned brown or yellow.

 Sara Elizabeth Taylor has been a lover of things that grow, and that love has been a major part of her life.
-She’s a biologist specializing in flora and is also a passionate indoor gardener.
-You can find her at indoor garden nook.
+She’s a biologist specialising in flora and is also a passionate indoor gardener.
+You can find her at @indoorgardennook.